dhiren051/docker-test-service/README.md

 `==> default: postgres_1  | LOG:  autovacuum launcher started`

-Keep the terminal in view while you check the app in the browser: [MobyDock][6]
+Keep the terminal in view while you check the app in the browser: [MobyDock][6] (right-click to open in a new tab)

 **_NOTE: the logs should be live._**